dijasila/GPAW/doc/documentation/directmin/directmin.rst

 matrix which transforms the reference c.m. into an optimal c.m., minimizing the energy of the electronic system.
-A unitary matrix can parametrised as the exponential of a skew-hermitian matrix `A`.
+A unitary matrix can parametrised as the exponential of a skew-hermitian matrix `A`:

 .. math:: U = \exp(A)

-This parametrisation is advantageous since the orthonormality constraints are satisfied:
+This parametrisation is advantageous since the orthonormality constraints are automatically satisfied:

 .. math:: UU^{\dagger} = \exp(A)\exp(A^{\dagger}) = \exp(A)\exp(-A) =I

-If the reference c.m. is fixed, then the energy is a function of `A`.
+If the reference c.m. is fixed, then the energy is a function of `A`:

 .. math:: F\left(A\right) = E\left(C e^A \right)